 Gotta check that in Google.

-Check out “Ziegler Box, Part 1” by Vicente Alcázar, Chaka Brown Freeman, Greg Gallagher, and Nouri Zander in Oneshi Press Anthology #08, out now from Oneshi Press!
+Check out “Ziegler Box” by Vicente Alcázar, Chaka Brown Freeman, Greg Gallagher, and Nouri Zander in Oneshi Press Anthology #11 – BECOMING, coming soon from Oneshi Press!

 If you like creator interviews, we’ve got more right here!